Please enter a destination

 End the day at the Tokyo Metropolitan Government Building in Shinjuku.
 It is one of Tokyo’s tallest and most distinctive skyscrapers.
 The 243 meter tall building has two towers, and each houses an observatory at a height of 202 meters, which provides panoramic views of Tokyo and beyond.
 With favorable weather conditions, famous landmarks such as Mount Fuji, the Tokyo Skytree, Tokyo Tower, Meiji Shrine and the Tokyo Dome can be seen from here.
 Having seen lots of great sights throughout the day, your guide and driver will drop you off at your hotel at days end.

 Today your guide will take you to the Tsukiji Fish Market.
 Take a few hours to wander through this enormous market, exploring both the vegetable and fruit areas plus the impressive seafood section.
 On offer in the seafood section are more than 480 different kinds of seafood ranging from fresh fish to shellfish and prawns.
 There may also be an opportunity to see a complete tuna being cut and filleted.
 After buying various ingredients you will have the opportunity to visit a typical Japanese home.
 Your guide will answer any and all questions about Japanese culture and everyday life in Tokyo during the transfer by public transportation.
 Learn to prepare “maki sushi” (rolled sushi), "gunkan maki" (sushi rice wrapped with a strip of seaweed and topped with soft ingredients), and "nigiri sushi" (sushi rice topped with a slice of raw fish).
-You will then get to enjoy your home made sushi for lunch.
+You will then get to enjoy your homemade sushi for lunch.
+End the tour in central Tokyo.
 Please note that with this tour you will have a private guide, but rather than travelling by private vehicle, you will make use of Tokyo’s efficient local transit system.

 Consider taking in some relaxation time at the fabulous spa at the Mandarin Oriental.
 A serenely luxurious retreat, the Spa not only has the some of the best facilities in the city, but also some of the most relaxing and rejuvenating treatments.
 Each appointment begins with a foot ritual, symbolically washing away the material world.
 Following this, a personal therapist offers clients in-depth consultation and from this recommends treatments devised from both Asian and Western-inspired traditions, specially suited to you and your needs.
 What better way to spend a couple of hours of down time?